What is Dental Bonding?

 Dental bonding is a relatively conservative procedure, and requires less reduction of the natural tooth than crowns or veneers.
 Teeth bonding can also be an alternative treatment for porcelain veneers patients in Beverly Hills who wish to cover up minor imperfections in the smile.
 Its a good intermediate material that can last for a short while.
-They are not as strong as the porcelain veneers and they will not last as long and the color may not be completely stable over time but the price is less expensive that lab generated porcelain veneers.
+They are not as strong as the porcelain veneers and they will not last as long.
+The color may not be completely stable over time, but the price is less expensive than lab generated porcelain veneers.

 Tooth Bonding vs. Veneers

 Both bonding and veneers have the same intent — to cover cosmetic imperfections in your teeth — but they do it in different ways.
 With veneers, a minor amount of your tooth enamel is shaved off to make room for the thin porcelain veneers to be cemented to the fronts of the teeth being treated.
 In bonding, composite resin is applied in thin layers to the top of the enamel.
 It is sculpted to fit the need, cured, and then polished.

 The resin used in bonding is more resistant to staining than your tooth’s natural enamel, but it can stain.
 Porcelain is even more resistant to staining and is very durable.
 Porcelain veneers last longer than bonding, but are also a good deal more expensive.
 Veneers require two appointments for preparation and application; bonding is usually done in a single appointment.